SteCiu01/Power-BI-Reports/README.md

 # Power BI Reports

 <img width="2008" height="497" alt="image" src="https://github.com/user-attachments/assets/000ae8c7-4d09-42bb-9e52-2fde05c03308" />

 <hr>

-A curated collection of my Power BI projects, developed primarily through data challenges I’ve participated in, though not limited to them.
-These personal projects motivated me to explore innovative ways to stretch Power BI's capabilities to their limits.
+A curated collection of Power BI projects built for data challenges and personal use.
+Each one pushed me to find creative solutions and stretch Power BI's capabilities — and each one includes the techniques, source code, and guides needed for you to replicate the approach.

-In many of the projects' descriptions I include links, codes and tutorials so everyone can ideally try to replicate my development techniques.
+---

 ## Reports from Data Challenges

-The challenges I took part are organised by Maven Analytics, my favourite analytical learning platform, with a great online community.
-Here the link to my [Analytical Profile](https://mavenshowcase.com/profile/681173b0-8011-704e-bdb5-614cd4fd011e) on their page, with my official entries for their challenges.
+These challenges are organised by Maven Analytics, my favourite analytical learning platform.
+You can find my official entries on my [Maven Analytics Profile](https://mavenshowcase.com/profile/681173b0-8011-704e-bdb5-614cd4fd011e).

 | Challenge | Result | Link |
 |-----------|--------|------|